merecmoney/DistributedDataBases/README.md

-For example in the script [s-03-CAHABDD_S1-consultas.sql](/Practice_3/s-03-CAHABDD_S1-consultas.sql) and [s-03-CAHABDD_S2-consultas.sql](/Practice_3/s-03-CAHABDD_S2-consultas.sql), get data from the other node to count the number of rows for each tables defined in the schema, where reconstruction expression are used which were defined in *Practice_1*.
+For example in the script [s-03-CAHABDD_S1-consultas.sql](/Practice_3/s-03-CAHABDD_S1-consultas.sql) and [s-03-CAHABDD_S2-consultas.sql](/Practice_3/s-03-CAHABDD_S2-consultas.sql), get data from the other node to count the dummy_number of rows for each tables defined in the schema, where reconstruction expression are used which were defined in *Practice_1*.

 Results after running these script on each node: